wds4/pretty-good/appDescriptions/curatedLists/overview.md

 Once a new list item (also called a list "instance") is created, it is stored in nostr as a kind 9901 event.
 See the [item overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListItemDetails.md) for technical details.

-## Endorse or Block an item for a given list
+## Rate items

+The item rating systems aloows users to attest that item X belongs or does not belong on list Y.

 See buttons under "rate this item" (below).